SeldonIO/seldon-prometheus-exporter/README.md

 # Seldon Prometheus Exporter

+# ARCHIVING THIS PROJECT AS USING https://github.com/SeldonIO/seldon-core/pull/2484 INSTEAD

 This exporter should lookup kube-state-metrics for models and downsample relevant metrics to be exported at collected again.

 ## How it Works